bitcoin-sv/bdk/documentation/docs/architecture.md

 - **`core/`** builds `bdk_core`, the C++ library.
 It is assembled from BDK's own sources (`core/*.cpp`) plus a **curated subset of the bitcoin-sv sources** (see below).
-- **`module/`** holds extension applications and language bindings that build on top of core and are independent of each other: the Go (cgo) binding, the C++ examples/benchmarks, and the experimental WASM/TypeScript binding.
-They link `bdk_core`; note that the C++ examples and the GoBDK cgo library additionally **compile in** the 15 "application" BSV sources directly (see the source-subset table below), so they are not purely linking core.
+- **`module/`** holds extension applications and language bindings that build on top of core and are independent of each other: the Go (cgo) binding, the experimental Rust binding, the C++ examples/benchmarks, and the experimental WASM/TypeScript binding.
+They link `bdk_core`; note that the C++ examples, the GoBDK cgo library, and the Rust `bdkffi` library additionally **compile in** the 15 "application" BSV sources directly (see the source-subset table below), so they are not purely linking core.
 - **`test/`** holds the C++ (`test/core`, via `ctest`) and Go (`test/golang`) test suites.

 The CMake build (root `CMakeLists.txt`, minimum version 3.16) assembles `bdk_core`, builds the